zzh8829/yolov3-tf2/README.md

 It is annoying when you accidentally use incompatible features like tensor.shape[0] or some sort of python control flow that works fine in eager mode, but totally breaks down when you try to compile the model to graph.

+### model(x) vs. model.predict(x)

+When calling model(x) directly, we are executing the graph in eager mode.
+For `model.predict`, tf actually compiles the graph on the first run and then execute in graph mode.
+So if you are only running the model once, `model(x)` is faster since there is no compilation needed.
+Otherwise, `model.predict` or using exported SavedModel graph is much faster.

 ### GradientTape